modelica/Encryption-and-Licensing/doc/SEMLA.md

 ### Reading an encrypted library

 - from the __manifest.xml__, in the “.library” directory, read the **LVE**'s for the current platform.
 - start the platform specific **LVE**
 - communicate with LVE through its stdin & stdout
 - encrypted Modelica files (__.moc__) are read through the LVE
 - non encrypted Modelica files can also be read through the LVE or directly from disk

 ## APPENDIX

 ### Building SEMLA

-#### SSL and RANDOMIZER KEY
+#### SSL and Randomizer keys

 As LVEs are created in different builds (one or each platform), you need to use the **same** SSL keys and Randomizer Key in **every** builds to create a MLC that is platform independent.